Pulling Java Lucene into Python.notes

 He made a class called PythonThread that delegates thread management to

-Java so it won'
+Java so it won't freak out.

 This changed PyLucene from being kinda crashy to very stable